gamesbook/pyprototypr/docs/core_shapes.rst

         the direction in which the line is drawn; if not given (as in the case of the thick green line) this will be 0 |deg|

-      The medium red line and the medium yellow line have their styles set so that they are not normal solid lines:
+      The medium blue line has a style set so that it is not a normal solid

-      - *dotted* - has a value of ``True``, which then generates a series of alternating small lines and gaps
+      line:

-      - *dashed* - has a list, shown by the square brackets from `[` to `]`, which provides a set of "on"/"off" values; the line is drawn for a distance matching an "on" value followed by a gap matching an "off" value; when the end of the list is reached it starts again until the full length of the line is drawn
+      - *dashed* - a list, shown by the square brackets from `[` to `]`, which provides a number of "on"/"off" pairs; the line is drawn for a distance matching an "on" value followed by a gap matching an "off" value; when the end of the list is reached it starts again until the full length of the line is drawn

+      The various black lines have these properties:

+      - *stroke_width* - set as value in points (and labelled accordingly)
+      - *dotted* - has a value of ``True``, which then generates a series of small lines, followed by gaps, of sizes equal to the line's *stroke_width*
 ===== ======